BichHoang8968/pgspider/docker/README_BENZAITEN.md

 Usage of PGSpider docker image and PGSpider RPM packages
 =====================================

-This directory contains the source code to create the PGSpider docker image and the PGSpider rpm packages and usage of them.
+The image above illustrates the process of building Docker images from source code and binary packages.
+First, the source code is used to build binary packages.
+These binary packages are then used to create the Docker image of PGSpider.
+Next, to create the Docker image PGSpider with FDWs, the FDW binary packages need to be installed into the Docker image PGSpider.
+As a result we have two Docker images, one is the PGSpider Docker image and the other is the PGSpider Docker image with FDWs.

 ![Alt text](images/overview.png)

-- Binary Packages were built from newest source code.
+- Create PGSpider RPM packages.
 Refer [Here](#creating-pgspider-rpm-packages)
-- PGSpider docker image is built from PGSpider binary packages.
+- Create PGSpider docker image from PGSpider RPM packages.
 Refer [Here](#creating-pgspider-docker-images)
-- You can create PGSspider docker image with FDWs by installing FDW binary packages.
+- Create PGSspider docker image with specific FDWs.
 Refer [Here](#creating-customized-pgspider-image-with-fdws)

 Environment for creating rpm of PGSpider
 =====================================